convox/docs/docs/deployment/builds.md

 When `BuildCacheCleanup=No`, cache images are never expired and the repository grows over time.

-### Generation 1 apps
+### Generation 1 Apps

-Gen1 apps do not use the persistent build cache.
+Gen1 Apps do not use the persistent build cache.
 They continue to build with the local Docker layer cache only, and no cache repository is provisioned for them even when `BuildCache=Yes` is set on the Rack.

 ## See Also